thephpleague/commonmark/docs/1.0/customization/extensions.md

 ## Included Extensions

-Starting in v1.3, this library includes several extensions to support Github-Flavored Markdown.
+Starting in v1.3, this library includes several extensions to support GitHub-Flavored Markdown.
 You can manually add the GFM extension to your environment like this:

 ```php
 use League\CommonMark\CommonMarkConverter;